gatech-genemark/EukSpecies-BRAKER2/Neurospora_crassa/README.md

 Download annotation from JGI.
 JGI annotation is copy of Broad annotation. https://genome.jgi.doe.gov/portal/pages/dynamicOrganismDownload.jsf?organism=Neucr2
-NCBI RefSeq may differ from Broad
+NCBI RefSeq may differ from Broad.
 Select only protein coding genes from annotation and save it in GFF3 and GTF (stop codon included) formats.
 ```
 cd $base/arx